-1. Clean the skillet immediately after use, while it is still hot or warm.
-Avoid soaking the pan or leaving it in the sink, or it may rust.
+- Get right to it: Clean the skillet immediately after use, while it is still hot or warm.
+Don't soak the pan or leave it in the sink because it may rust.

 - Using soap, steel wool, or other abrasives is not the end of the world, but you may need to re-season the skillet.
 If the skillet is well-seasoned from years of use, a small amount of mild soap may be used without doing much damage — just be sure to rinse it well and oil it after drying.

-- Remove rust using steel wool or by rubbing it with half a raw potato and a sprinkle of baking soda (seriously, it works!).
+- Remove rust from cast iron by using steel wool or by rubbing it with half a raw potato and a sprinkle of baking soda (seriously, it works!).
 Again, it may be necessary to re-season the pan after cleaning.

 Is this how you clean your cast iron skillets?
 Share your own tips and tricks in the comments.